ElaDiDu/readable-ds-lua/README.md

 The Activate function is usually the most relevant one, there the most prominent thing is the "probabilities" array.
-Reading it is simple enough, the index is the act number and the value stored is the weight for doing said act.
+Reading it is simple enough, the index is the act number and the value is the weight for doing said act.
 For example:
 ```
 probabilities[1] = 10